rosekamallove/rosekamal.love/posts/4-evaluating-startup-ideas.md

 > If something annoys you, it could be because you're living in the future.

 Okay, how will I know if this is the right problem?
 Well, it will seem _obvious_ to us.
 This ultimately means that coming up with startup ideas is a question of seeing the obvious.
-That suggests how weird this process is: you're trying to see things that are obvious, and yet that you hadn't seen.
+That suggests how weird this process is: you're trying to see obvious things, and yet that you hadn't seen.

 Don't overthink a problem, take some time **creativity is a by-product of procrastination after all.** Work on projects that seem cool, they'd help you notice ideas because this helps you naturally build things that are missing.
 It wouldn't seem as interesting to build something that already exists.